Design

 Once the customer’s tariff is added via Connect or imported via the API, program your device to enable energy delivery when the tariff is lowest:

-To create an “on/off” schedule that provides a fixed number of daily “on” hours when the tariff is low, call the slots-time API endpoint and use the start_time
+To create an “on/off” schedule that provides a fixed number of daily “on” hours when the tariff is low, call the slots-time API endpoint and use the We recommend re-running the process every time an energy user (i.e. an EV) connects.

 and end_time